bengarrett/retrotxtgo/docs/README.md

 ## Features

 - Print legacy codepage encoded texts in a modern terminal.
-- Print or export the legacy details of the textfiles.
+- Print or export the details of the text files.
-- Print or export the SAUCE metadata of a file.
+- Print or export the [SAUCE metadata](https://www.acid.org/info/sauce/sauce.htm) of a file.
 - Transform legacy encoded texts and text art into UTF-8 documents for use on the web or with modern systems.
 - Lookup and print codepage character tables for dozens of encodings.
+- Support for ISO, PC-DOS/Windows codepages plus IBM EBCDIC, Macintosh, and ShiftJIS.
-- IO redirection with piping support.
+- Use io redirection with piping support.

 ---